NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Evaluation

 \begin{example} Consider the RDG of the analysis policy in Figure~\ref{fig:input}(a).
 The vertex set $V = \{ r_1, \ r_2, \ r_3, \ r_4, \ r_5\}$ where $r_i$ indicate the rule (i) in Figure~\ref{fig:input}(a) ($ 1 \leq i \leq 5$).
 The edge set is

 Here, $r_2$ and $r_3$ are leaf rules. $r_1$ derives the output relation $\textsf{Slice}$. \end{example}

 By instantiating a worklist algorithm, we present the evaluation procedure for an analysis policy on the left side of Algorithm~\hyperref[alg:worklist_evaluation]{1}, which sequentially computes the output relation in the fixed point.
 Initially, it constructs an RDG $(V, E)$ at line 1 and enforces the analysis state map of each relation symbol to an empty set at line 2.
-The worklist $W$ is populated with all the leaf rules at line 3.\xz{do you not populate it following some order such as topological?} \wcp{revised. actually in the topological order.} The loop from lines 4 and 11 pops one rule $r$ from $W$ at line 5 and obtains a new analysis state by computing its semantics at line 6.
+The worklist $W$ is populated with all the leaf rules at line 3.
+The loop from lines 4 and 10 pops one rule $r$ from $W$ and obtains a new analysis state by computing its semantics at line 5.
 If the derived relation, which is the head of the rule $r$, contains more tuples than before, the fixed point does not reach.
 In such a case, we collect all the rules depending on the rule $r$ according to the RDG and append them to $W$.
 When $W$ is empty, the algorithm terminates and reaches a fixed point.
 Finally, $\mathbf{S}(R^{*})$ depicts the program property targeted in the original analysis problem, where $R^{*}$ is the output relation of the analysis policy.

 Although Algorithm~\hyperref[alg:worklist_evaluation]{1} outlines the overall evaluation procedure for a user-specified analysis policy, we need to concretize the rule semantics by determining how to populate the symbolic and neural relations, which can affect the quality of the analysis result.
 Meanwhile, reducing the cost of computation is important, too.
 In the next few sections, we will present the detailed technical designs that facilitate effective and efficient neuro-symbolic static analysis.